LiquidwarpMC/fabric-modding-tips/README.md

 # Fabric modding tips

 ## Introduction
-This is a collection of general information and tips about Fabric modding.\
+This is a collection of general information and tips about Fabric modding.
+Credit is provided where possible in the form of *creator, location*.\
-Credit is provided where possible.
+Please open a PR if you have any addition / modification suggestion !

 ## Mixins
 ### Introduction Series (by Mumfrey)